-Reality And Chaos In All The Wrong Doses
+Reality and Chaos in All the Wrong Doses

 Let's start with the amazing landscape that is the meticulously crafted parody city of Los Santos.

-That's an issue constantly plaguing these huge open world games, but its particularly noticeably here.
-Its a shame the modding community is always relied on to fix that issue, rather than the developers being proactive and taking care of it before release.
+That's an issue constantly plaguing these huge, open-world games, but it's particularly noticeably here.
+It's a shame the modding community is always relied on to fix this issue, rather than the developers being proactive and taking care of it before release.

 Those "retirement simulator" elements then collide with outlandish cartoon characters and insane scenarios that creates a very odd juxtaposition of styles.

-Awful Control Scheme Walking Or Driving
+Awful Control Scheme — Walking or Driving

-In GTA V, its hard to nail down a single major culprit in the bad control scheme because there are so many contenders.
+Homicidal police force aside, the overall difficulty overall is far too easy, and the hardest part of the game is simply battling the controls.
+In GTA 5, it's hard to nail down a single culprit in the bad batch control scheme because there are so many contenders.

-Take the bizarre quick u-turn mechanic, which makes it difficult to go anywhere and results in frequently entering cover at the wrong location.
+Take the bizarre, quick U-turn mechanic, which makes it difficult to go anywhere and results in frequently entering cover at the wrong location.
 I seriously had flashbacks of trying to turn around or see around corners in the original Resident Evil.

 Then there's how the game re-auto centers on the chase cam every few seconds for no reason, making chases more of a chore than they need to be.

-In single player, there's no point in doing much after the first few heists since you'll be flush with an unbelievable amount of cash.
-That's the exact opposite of the other games in the series where you start off poor and struggle to work your way up, with constant setbacks.
+In single-player, there's no point in doing much after the first few heists since you'll be flush with an unbelievable amount of cash.
+That's the exact opposite of the other games in the series, where you start off poor and struggle to work your way up, with constant setbacks.

-Of course, in online mode the problem is actually the exact opposite, with a constant agonizing grind to afford anything (or you could spend real money to get a boost, which is obnoxious).
+Of course, in online mode, the problem is actually the exact opposite, with a constant agonizing grind to afford anything (or you could spend real money to get a boost, which is obnoxious).

-Possibly The Worst Characters In The History Of Video Games
+Possibly the Worst Characters in the History of Video Games

 "I'm rich and bored and have a perfect life, so I should start doing crimes to spice things up," isn't really a problem many people can relate to.